What you need to know about self-soothing

 First and foremost, it is important to understand that babies are wired to need co-regulation.
 It is normal for them to not want to sleep away from their parents–but this doesn’t mean they aren’t capable of sleeping independently.
 And for many parents, sharing a room, or even a bed, leads to less sleep, not more.

-One of the ways to help a baby to sleep and soothe independently is to practice putting them down awake, rather than putting them down already asleep.
-While there are plenty of babies that can sleep all night when put in their crib fully asleep, many babies wake up the moment you set them in the crib, so if this happening, you can try gradually putting your baby in the crib while they are still awake.
+If your baby wakes up the moment you set them in the crib, you can practice putting them down awake rather than putting them down already asleep.
+While there are plenty of babies that can sleep all night when put in their crib fully asleep, many babies wake up the moment you set them in the crib, so if this happening, you can try gradually putting your baby in the crib while they are still awake to see what happens.
+Again this is just practice and some babies don’t do well with this while others might prefer it!

 Another way to do this is to set your baby down in the crib asleep and then gently nudge their lip or tickle their ear to wake them up slightly to create awareness that they are in the crib.